New baguette price sparks ire of some in France - 1330 & 95.5 WFIN

 As of last week, customers in Leclerc stores were greeted with the new baguette price — 29 cents (in Euros).

-The president of the Leclerc supermarket chain, Michel-?douard Leclerc, announced Jan.
+The president of the Leclerc supermarket chain, Michel-Édouard Leclerc, announced Jan.
 11 that baguettes would remain at that price in Leclerc stores across France for a minimum of four months.

 “Yes, blocking the price of the baguette at 29 cents is quite a symbol!”
 Leclerc tweeted Wednesday, officially launching the initiative, adding that: “The baguette is a benchmark for the evolution of prices and purchasing power for consumers.”

-That is 10 cents cheaper than Leclerc competitors Intermarch? and Super U, and 16 cents less than at Carrefour stores.
+That is 10 cents cheaper than Leclerc competitors Intermarché and Super U, and 16 cents less than at Carrefour stores.
 Meanwhile, the average baguette price in France is 90 cents.

 In the joint statement, the five organizations emphasized the difficult circumstances they said they are facing.
 For many years now, they said they have been fighting to be paid more fairly, while the price of wheat has exploded worldwide in recent months, and production costs are also increasing “strongly.”